Growth Energy: Market access

 Increasing consumer access to ethanol is a key issue for the organization.
 One of the ways Growth Energy does this is by increasing access to ethanol-gasoline blends with higher amounts of ethanol than the standard E10.
 The organization's "Prime the Pump" program encourages retailers to sell E15, containing about 15% ethanol.
 Their efforts face a number of challenges.
 First, many states, such as California, prohibit the sale of E15.
 Second, regulations on Reid vapor pressure often prohibit the sale of E15 to non-flexible fuel cars during the summer.

 Leadership

 Emily Skor

 Emily Skor became Growth Energy's CEO in 2016.
 Before joining Growth Energy, Skor was vice president for communications at vice president of communications at the Consumer Healthcare Products Association (CHPA).
 She also served as the CHPA Educational Foundation's executive director.
 Skor was born in Minnesota, where ethanol is an important industry.
 Skor replaced Tom Buis as CEO.

 Awards

 Growth Energy presents an annual "Fueling Growth" award to members of the United States Congress.
 The group calls this award “highest honor given to congressional leaders who advocate for renewable fuels like ethanol and consumer choice at the pump.”
 The winner for 2016 was Senator Charles Grassley of Iowa.

+Assessment

+Advocating for the US Renewable Fuel Standard has been one of the main aims of Growth Energy.
+The 2022 study "Environmental outcomes of the US Renewable Fuel Standard", published in PNAS, stated, "We find that the RFS increased corn prices by 30% and the prices of other crops by 20%, which, in turn, expanded US corn cultivation by 2.8 Mha (8.7%) and total cropland by 2.1 Mha (2.4%) in the years following policy enactment (2008 to 2016).
+These changes increased annual nationwide fertilizer use by 3 to 8%, increased water quality degradants by 3 to 5%, and caused enough domestic land use change emissions such that the carbon intensity of corn ethanol produced under the RFS is no less than gasoline and likely at least 24% higher."